BastinFlorian/OCR-LLM/README.md

 OCR-LLM extracts texts from PDFs using Document AI, fix bad structure extraction using GPT 4 and answer informations on text using GPT 4.

+You can use this repository to extracts informations in a structured way.
+The `config/prompt/py`can be modified to fit your use case

 ## How it works
 The app uses the Google Cloud Document AI to extract the text from the PDFs.
 Then, it uses GPT 4 to fix the structure of the text and answer questions about the text.